 However, the AGS Laboratory has the advantage when it comes to grading diamond light performance.
 We think that their Angular Spectrum Evaluation Tool provides the most accurate insight available.

 We can also tell a lot from the images that GCAL provides on their 8X diamond grading certificate.
 Consequently, we're okay with GCAL's use of the term "diamond grading certificate" because they guarantee the grade.
-By the way, the Crafted by Infinity diamonds from HP Diamonds come with reports from all three labs.

 Focus on Sparkle Factor and Performance: